 10. Game/Recreation Room

 A dedicated informal gathering area gives you and your family another place in the house to gather together for some fun time.
 The room is also ideal for hosting friends on game nights of cards and billiards.
-If your family is not into pool, you can also install a foosball or ping-pong table.
-Make sure there are comfortable couches and chairs where you and your guests can stretch out and relax while watching the action.
+If your family is not into the pool, you can also install a foosball or ping-pong table.
+Ensure comfortable couches and chairs where you and your guests can stretch out and relax while watching the action.

 This game room in a 2-story, 5-bedroom Mediterranean style home includes a bar area with stools, ping-pong and foosball tables, a fireplace, and sofas where guests can sit and relax (House Plan #161-1077).

 11. Home Theater